JohnKirwan/johndkirwan/content/project/urchin-photodetection/index.md

 slides: ""
 ---

-In my cuirrent role at SZN, I participate in a [project]('https://www.hfsp.org/hfsp-news-events/uncovering-mechanisms-decentralized-vision-sea-urchins') aimed at uncovering how urchins can see without discrete eyes.
+In my current role at SZN, I participate in a [project]('https://www.hfsp.org/hfsp-news-events/uncovering-mechanisms-decentralized-vision-sea-urchins') aimed at uncovering how a sea urchin can see without discrete eyes.
+My role has included measuring the spatial resolving power of the adult animal's vision.